Pathoschild/smapi-mod-dump/source/SvFishingMod/README.md

 The mod could work on previous versions, but it was not tested.
 Your mileage may vary.
 ```

+Note: As of Dec21, this mod appears to be compatible with **StardewValley v1.5.0**, and the new features appears to be working seamlessly.
+Please backup your saves before installing (just-in-case) and feel free to open a bug report if you found any issue.

 # Downloads
 For mod downloads, please refer to the following sections.